CarameloMartins/dotfiles/README.md

 **Status:**
 [![Build Status](https://travis-ci.org/caramelomartins/dotfiles.svg?branch=master)](https://travis-ci.org/caramelomartins/dotfiles)

-_Disclaimer: I can't guarantee any of the scripts won't mess anything up.
+_Warning: I can't guarantee any of the scripts won't mess anything up.
 This repository is an ongoing experience for me._

 ## Concepts
 When dealing with my configurations there are some goals I always try to keep